Indian Country Today: Television and broadcasting

-In January 2022, Jourdan Bennett-Begaye was named as editor.
-Trahant moved to an editor-at-large position and is writing about Indigenous economics.

 Awards

-Indian Country Today has won numerous awards at the Native American Journalists Association.
-In 2014, ICT earned 17 awards, including Best Digital Publication for its 12-page digital newsletter and first place for General Excellence.
+ICT has won numerous awards at the Native American Journalists Association.
+In 2014, the publication earned 17 awards, including Best Digital Publication for its 12-page digital newsletter and first place for General Excellence.
 In 2013, ICTMN won 11 awards at the conference.

 Notable writers, editors, contributors

 Some current and former Indian Country Today staff writers and contributors include: